Frequently Asked Questions About Fractional SUPPORT

 Do you handle HR compliance and administrative tasks?

-Yes.
-As a fractional HR partner, I handle operational and administrative HR work, including policies, onboarding documentation, compliance support, and employee relations guidance.
+This is a service we can provide, yes, including policies, onboarding documentation, compliance support, and employee relations guidance.

 I don’t provide legal advice, but I work in coordination with employment counsel when needed and ensure HR systems are built carefully and correctly.

-Can you work with our existing HRIS and tools?
+Can you work with our existing HRIS or employee records and tools?

 Yes.
 I regularly work inside existing HRIS platforms, onboarding systems, and documentation tools.
 If systems are unclear or overbuilt, I can help simplify and stabilize them.